mishra-kunal1/font_classification/README.md

 ## Performance Metrics

-Since the number of sample images were balanced, we considered accuracy as our first metric.
+Since the number of sample images were balanced,  accuracy was considered as the first metric.
 In order to make the model more generalised and keep track of false positives and false negatives we also logged precision, recall and f1 score.
 During training the checkpoints were comparing the validation f1 score and the models with highest score were saved.

 ## Training, Logging
 - The training is done on single instance of Cloud GPUs.
 To monitor train metrics a subset of train data was put into eval mode along with the validation data